 My nonfiction and academic work have appeared in such well-known Canadian venues as Maclean’s Magazine, The Toronto Star, The National Post, The Hill Times, The Montreal Gazette and CBC Radio One (Canada’s NPR-equivalent), as well as in numerous lay publications and learned journals.

-A life-long Anglo Montrealer, I live with my husband and children in a sort-of suburb--20 minutes from downtown--called Notre Dame de Grace, or NDG among the cognoscenti.
+A life-long Anglo Montrealer, I live with my husband (we're now officially empty nesters!) in a sort-of suburb--20 minutes from downtown--called Notre Dame de Grace, or NDG among the cognoscenti.
 Of course, wags sometimes say NDG stands for No Damn Good...but who cares what they think, anyway?

 It pleases me strangely to believe I'm the only Canadian fiction writer to have sequenced her own DNA.